-During George Washington’s final months as president, a 20-year-old slave named Ona Judge Staines slipped out of the President's House in Philadelphia.
-The president discovered she was living in Portsmouth, N.H., and tried to get her back.
+During George Washington’s final months as president, a 20-year-old slave named Ona Judge Staines slipped out of the President’s House in Philadelphia.
+The president discovered she had fled to Portsmouth, N.H., and tried to get her back.
 He enlisted the help of family, friends and local officials, using persuasion, threats and finally attempted kidnapping.

 Andrew Judge, Ona’s father, was a white Englishman who came to America in 1772 as an indentured servant.
 He gained his freedom by fulfilling his four years of service at Mount Vernon.
 Judge moved off the plantation to start a farm.

 Ona’s mother was a slave named Betty, a skilled spinner, weaver and seamstress.
 When Ona was born, in 1773 or 1774, the law said the child of a slave was the property of the slaveowner.

 Ona, known as Oney, stayed with her mother at Mount Vernon.
 She was described as light-skinned, heavily freckled and slight of build.
 As a child she played with the Washingtons’ granddaughter Nelly.
 She also did chores for the Washingtons such as churning butter, cooking, candlemaking and washing clothes.
 Her mother taught her to sew, and the Washingtons valued her ability as a seamstress.
 George Washington called her ‘a perfect Mistress of the needle.’
 She received no education or religious training.

 After Washington was elected president of the United States in 1789, he and Martha moved to New York with seven slaves, including the teen-aged Ona.
 Her mother stayed behind.